For further information on our 2022 Railings Exhibition, see our Exhibitions page.

-Steve Wells reports that he has joined a local plein air group, the Surrey Hills Plein Air Painters.
+Steve Wells reported that he had joined the Surrey Hills Plein Air Painters.
 This group meets most Friday mornings for a two hour session, whatever the weather.
 They have no fees and you just need to live in Surrey, paint as much as you can and get onto their mailing list.
-They have a few professional artists, Rodger Dellar, Robbie Murdock and Rick Holmes, all members of the famous Wapping group of artists.
-Anthony Shelton, who has recently joined Pirbright Art Club, is also a member.
+They have a few professional artists, Roger Dellar, Robbie Murdock and Rick Holmes, all members of the famous Wapping group of artists.
+Anthony Shelton, who joined Pirbright Art Club in 2020, is also a member.
 Steve regularly posts his plein air paintings on Facebook and one is shown left.

 Elaine Balmer's painting 'Golden Days' (right) was sold to the Hilton Hotel group having been selected for the Lightbox virtual exhibition and for display in the new Victoria Square development.
 The Victoria Square Art Project is a Woking-wide art competition celebrating work from those who live, work, study or have an affiliation to Woking.
 The exhibition is currently being held online.
 See the Lightbox website, www.thelightbox.org.uk

 Elaine writes "Earlier in the year I entered the Lightbox Open Call exhibition, not expecting anything to come of it so I was delighted to have Golden Days accepted for the exhibition.